Titles and Affiliations

 Buffalo, New York

-- Understanding the molecular drivers of aggressive breast cancer in African American women and how these are different in Caucasian women.
+Understanding the molecular drivers of aggressive breast cancer in Black women and how these are different in white women.

 Dr. Ambrosone is a Distinguished Professor of Oncology, Chair of the Department of Cancer Prevention and Control, and Senior Vice President for Population Sciences at Roswell Park Comprehensive Cancer Center.
 She is also co-leader of the CCSG Population Sciences Program.
 She was formerly a member of NCI’s EPIC Study Section and the ACS’s study section on Carcinogenesis, Nutrition and the Environment, and has served on several special emphasis panels and SPORE reviews.
 She is former Senior Editor for Cancer Research, was a member of the Board of Scientific Advisors to the Director of the National Cancer Institute until 2012, and served on the Interagency Breast Cancer and Environmental Research Coordinating Committee, established by the US Secretary of Health and Human Services to examine the state of the science on breast cancer and the environment and provide recommendations for future directions in research.

 Dr. Ambrosone’s research focuses on both the etiology of breast cancer and factors that influence recurrence and survival after breast cancer diagnosis.
 She leads a number of studies aimed at determining factors that could account for the high prevalence of more aggressive breast tumors among African-American women, and mechanisms underlying these associations.
 She is also involved in studies of genetic variability in cancer treatment outcomes (pharmacogenetics) and the potential effects of diet, supplements, and lifestyle factors during and after therapy on breast cancer treatment outcomes.